fncbook/fnc/book/localapprox/finitediffs.md

 {doc}`demos/fd-weights`
 ````

 We no longer assume equally spaced nodes, so there is no "$h$" to be used in the formula.
 As before, the weights may be applied after any translation of the independent variable.
 The weights again follow from the interpolate/differentiate recipe, but the algebra becomes complicated.
 Fortunately there is an elegant recursion known as **Fornberg's algorithm** that can calculate these weights for any desired formula.
-We present it without derivation as {ref}`function-fdweights`.
+We present it without derivation as {numref}`Function {number}<function-fdweights>`.

 (function-fdweights)=